|

 - Most trips on the new road would be made anyway, on longer roads using more fuel.

-- Traffic lights, stop signs, sharp curves, city driving, and passing slow cars on two-lane roads waste the most fuel.
+- Traffic lights, stop signs, sharp curves, city driving, and passing slow cars on

 - A four-lane divided highway without stop signs and traffic lights will save fuel.